andreshungbz/simple-task-manager/README.md

 psql --username=stm_user --dbname=cmps2212_stm --file=scripts/data.sql
 ```

-At the end of the script, you will have a `cmps2212_stm` database and a `stm_user` user who is the owner of the database and its tables.
+At the end of the script, you will have a `cmps2212_stm` database and a `stm_user` user who owns the database and its tables.

 > [!NOTE]
-> While using the default `postgres` superuser is generally not recommended for use, it is the easiest way to get the application started.
+> While using the default `postgres` superuser is generally not recommended, it is the easiest way to start the application.
 Any PostgreSQL role with the CREATEROLE and CREATEDB attributes will work with the scripts, but you will need to manually adjust the scripts in the `package.json` file yourself.

 ### Start the Application